Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon HD 5570 is a better choice, by far. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the Radeon HD 5570 is the winner, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison